Note: The links below will

 the station's Expedition 1 crew.

-This , with required to unfurl the
+was especially challenging, with three spacewalks required to unfurl the

 twin solar arrays that will provide heat and power for future experiments

-aboard the ISS.
-Today's , with weather conditions clear in the .
-Video clips .
+was picture-perfect, with weather conditions clear in the early

 live at 12:30PM EST.

-11 December 2000 - Update 2PM EST - The are preparing to , winding up a successful mission to Space Station Alpha. reports:
+tonight, winding up a successful mission to Space Station Alpha.
+NASA reports:

 Space Shuttle Endeavour is scheduled to return to Kennedy Space Center, Fla.,